vepadulano/build-root-recipe/step_by_step_instructions.md

 $: cmake --build mybuild --target install -jNPROC
 ```

-Where `NPROC` is the number of jobs you want to send in parallel for the build.
+Where `NPROC` is the number of available cores you want to send in parallel for the build.